 RICHARD H. THOMSON, Attorney at Law would like to help you build a brighter future.

-Generally, when you file a Chapter 7 petition a temprorary injunction called the automatic stay immediately goes into effect.
-With some exceptions, the automatic stay prevents creditors from taking action to collect from you or your property.
-It applies to phone calls, collection letters, lawsuits, garnishments, repossessions, foreclosures, etc. The purpose of the automatic stay is to give you some breathing room, preserve your assets, and promote your fresh start when you exit bankruptcy.
+Generally, when a Chapter 13 case is filed, a temporary injunction called the automatic stay immediately goes into effect.
+With some exceptions, the automatic stay prevents creditors from taking action to collect from the debtor or the debtor’s property.
+It applies to phone calls, collection letters, lawsuits, garnishments, repossessions, foreclosures, etc. The purpose of the automatic stay is to give the debtor some breathing room, preserve the bankruptcy estate, and promote the debtor’s ability to reorganize his or her debts.

-The Chapter 7 trustee (not the bankruptcy judge) presides over your 341 Meeting of Creditors.
-This hearing takes place about 30 days after your case is filed.
-You are required to attend this hearing.
+When you file a Chapter 13 case, the Chapter 13 trustee is appointed to ensure that the plan complies with the law; to ensure that you are performing according to the terms of the plan; and, to receive, disburse, and account for the payments into the plan.
+The Chapter 13 341 Meeting of Creditors typically takes place about 30 days after the case is filed (you should receive notice of that hearing about 3 weeks in advance).
+At that time, the trustee will interview you regarding the proposed plan, the information contained in the statements and schedules you filed with the Court, and assess whether or not the plan should or should not be approved by the Court.
+Your attendance at this hearing is mandatory.
 One of our attorneys will be there with you.
-The trustee will swear you in, have you identify yourself for the record, and then ask you a brief series of questions to determine if there are any assets available for the trustee to liquidate.
-These questions will be similar to the ones your attorney asks you during the intake process.
-This hearing generally takes about 5 – 8 minutes from beginning to end.
-You will need to bring a government-issued picture id, separate government-issued proof of your social security number, and a copy of your last filed, federal tax return.
+The trustee will swear you in, have you identify yourself for the record, and then ask you a brief series of questions.
+The questions will be similar to the ones your attorney asked you during the intake process.
+Creditors may appear and ask questions, as well – although this rarely happens.
+The hearing generally takes about 10-12 minutes from beginning to end.
+You will need to bring a government-issued picture id, separate government-issued proof of your social security number, your most recent pay stub, and a copy of your last filed, federal tax return.
 You should arrive at the courthouse 30 minutes early – (a) sometimes there can be a lengthy wait in the security line; and, (b) it will give you an opportunity to meet with our attorney and watch some of the other hearings beforehand.
 Please remember to leave your cell phone(s) at home or in your car – they will not be allowed in the courthouse.

 * Individuals must qualify for the $75 partial filing fee.
 The balance of the court costs must be paid directly to the clerk in installments.